 - Check if the new Home is listed with a local Multiple Listing Service

-Like most regular sellers who list their homes with local real estate agents, it is important that homebuilders are also members with the local multiple listing service.
+Like most regular sellers who list their single family homes with local real estate agents, it is important that homebuilders are also members with the local multiple listing service.
 Most homebuilders have their own employees working for them on site.
 This gives them additional control and a chance to cut costs.

 When a homebuilder is listed with a listing service, you as a buyer will be able to find them on the agent’s search.
 Unlisted builders are more likely to advertise online or through print media.
 If it is newly built homes that you are looking for, find an agent who is able to identify all the possibilities.